 This course is an introduction to the theory of computational complexity.

 Course contents.
 The course will mostly follow (a subset of) the material in the textbook.
-Additional reading material, when required, will be given out in class.
-Slides from the lectures and homework assignments will appear in this webpage.
+Homework assignments and pointers to additional reading material will be posted here.

 Prerequisites.
 This is a graduate course, aimed at Computer Science, ECE and Mathematics students with an interest in theoretical computer science.
-Some familiarity with basic theory of computation, and some mathematical maturity will be expected.
+Some familiarity with basic theory of computation (CS373), and mathematical maturity will be expected.